The Grief I Deserved

 I know she wasn't saying it to be cruel; it was just her without a filter, as usual.
 She’s still learning how to name her emotions and read a room, and most days, we meet her where she is.

-We wrapped her in a blanket, still warm, and drove her back to that same hospital.
-Forty-five minutes of silence, except for the sound of our own breaths as I held her in my lap, stroking her fur, whispering a thousand apologies she couldn’t hear.
+Afterwards, we wrapped Molly's body in a blanket and drove her back to that same hospital.
+Forty-five minutes of silence, except for the sound of our own breaths as I held her in my lap, stroking her fur, and whispered a thousand apologies she couldn’t hear.

 I’m sorry I didn’t listen to my gut.
-I’m sorry I left you there.
+I’m sorry I left you at the hospital.
 I’m sorry I let our hope take away your peace.

-We handed her off to a sympathetic stranger in scrubs who meant well.
-But that building will always be where I lost her twice.
+We handed her off to a sympathetic stranger in scrubs, but that place will always be the place where I lost her twice.

 I’ll always regret that.